ComKinBio/biomassChemistryFoam/README.md

 This repo accepts updating.
 For example, correcting the coding style to the [OpenFOAM style](https://openfoam.org/dev/coding-style-guide/), adding particle shape submodel to [RTS mechanism](https://openfoamwiki.net/index.php/OpenFOAM_guide/runTimeSelection_mechanism), making submodels of thermally thick particle properties (currently hard coded)... ...

-If you have any contribution to this repo, please fork the repo and create a pull request.
+If you have any contribution to this repo, please fork the repo and create a pull request (to dev).
 You can also simply open an issue with the tag "improvement".

 Besides coding, academic discussions through emails are most approciated.